uni-tue-kn/TCBee/README.md

 - Add plugins for the calculation of common TCP congestion metrics
 - Implement InfluxDB interface for faster processing
 - Test and benchmark bottlenecks (eBPF Ringbuf size, File writer, etc.)
+- Cleanup of eBPF and user space code
 - ...

 The current version is tested for linux kernel 6.13.6 and may not work on older or newer kernel versions.